,

 The Culture Works Collective

-The members of CCWC are known as Reps, and they represent (and are answerable to) different groups and networks in our city, from residents to creative freelancers, as well as small and big organisations and community groups.
+The members of CCWC are known as Reps, and they represent (and are answerable to) different groups and networks across our city, from residents to creative freelancers, small and big organisations to community groups.

 The Reps purpose is to oversee how Coventry’s Cultural Strategy is devised and delivered – collectively.
 A city’s cultural strategy needs to consider (and put in place actions to ensure) the ways that cultural and creative activity is made available to all its residents and woven through all aspects of a city’s life, because experiencing and taking part in arts, culture and creativity not only brings us joy, but is the thing that bonds us together as humans.